-You’d think we’d be used to dealing with the pandemic by now — we’ve had close to a year of wearing masks, social distancing and on-and-off business closures.
-But a lot of us are more stressed and anxious than we were last spring.
+You’d think we’d be used to dealing with the pandemic by now — we’ve had more than a year of wearing masks, social distancing and on-and-off business closures.
+But even with the vaccine rollout — and the easing of restrictions for people who are vaccinated — a lot of us are more stressed and anxious than we were last spring.

 Start with the self-care basics